papers-we-love/brasilia/README.md

 ### Who are we?

-We are developers, engineers, academics, and other professionals interested in discuss computing papers.
-Whether you're a computer science student, a software engineer, a DevOps engineer, or any other professional, we welcome you to join us.
+We are developers, engineers, academics, and other professionals interested in discussing computer science papers.
+Whether you're a computer science student, a software engineer, or any other professional, we welcome you to join us.
 The only requirements are to be curious and eagerness to learn!

 ### Why?